Creatively Mapping Our Rich Literary, Publishing, and Printing History Through Community Collaboration

 Launched at the October 2017 Brattleboro Literary Festival, each year, MILES will offer different literary exhibitions focused on the life, work and times into underserved areas and directly to schools.

-At the end of each school year students and their families, teachers, scholars and all research pod participants will attend large celebratory community picnics to share the work.
+At the end of each school year students and their families, teachers, scholars and all Research Team participants will attend large celebratory community picnics to share the work.
 Student work will also be highlighted at each Brattleboro Literary Festival and through podcasts already being created through the Brattleboro Historical Society.

 Upcoming & Recent Events